Elimination of angular dependency in the quantum three-body problem made easy: Introduction

 \section{Introduction}

-Separation of variables in the nonrelativistic quantum mechanical treatment of the three-body problem received considerable attention in the literature \cite{Breit1930, Hughes1930, hirschfelder1935, DattaMajumdar1952, Jackson1954, Kemeny1964, Majumdar1964, Proriol1967, Iwai1987, Mukherjee1994, Pont1995, Hsiang1997, Ma1999, Ma2000, Gu2001, Gu2001a, MEREMIANIN2003, Hsiang2007, Chi2007,Pestka2008}.
-Elimination of the center of mass reduces the 9D Schr\"{o}dinger's equation (SE) to a 6D partial differential equation (PDE) describing two quasiparticles in a central field.
-This problem can further be simplified to a 3D PDE by eliminating the rotational degrees of freedom (Euler angles $\alpha,\beta,\gamma$), as implied by the rotational invariance of the Hamiltonian.
-This is trivial for the total angular momentum $L=0$, where the 6D wave function $\Psi(\bm{r}_{1},\bm{r}_{2})$ of the two quasiparticles simply reduces to $\psi(r_{1},r_{2},r_{12})$, a 3D Hylleraas function of the interparticle distances $r_1=\left| \bm{r}_{1} \right|$, $r_2=\left| \bm{r}_{2} \right|$, $r_{12}=\left| \bm{r}_{1} - \bm{r}_{2} \right|$ \cite{Hylleraas1928, Hylleraas1929}.
-For higher values of $L$, the procedure is considerably more involved: $\Psi^{LM\uppi}(\bm{r}_{1},\bm{r}_{2})$, corresponding to the definite angular momentum $L$, its projection $M$ on the laboratory axis $z$, and the parity $\pi$ can be represented as
+The separation of variables in the nonrelativistic quantum mechanical treatment of the three-body problem has received considerable attention in the literature \cite{Breit1930, Hughes1930, hirschfelder1935, DattaMajumdar1952, Jackson1954, Kemeny1964, Majumdar1964, Proriol1967, Iwai1987, BHATIA1964, BHATIA1965, Mukherjee1994, Pont1995, Hsiang1997, Ma1999, Ma2000, Gu2001, Gu2001a, MEREMIANIN2003, Hsiang2007, Chi2007,Pestka2008}.
+The elimination of the center of mass reduces the 9D Schr\"{o}dinger equation (SE) to a 6D partial differential equation (PDE) describing two quasiparticles in a central field.
+This problem can be further transformed into a set of 3D PDEs by eliminating the rotational degrees of freedom (the Euler angles $\alpha,\beta,\gamma$), as implied by the rotational invariance of the Hamiltonian.
+This is trivial for states with total angular momentum $L=0$, in which case the 6D wave function $\Psi(\bm{r}_{1},\bm{r}_{2})$ of the two quasiparticles simply reduces to $\psi(r_{1},r_{2},r_{12})$, a Hylleraas function of the interparticle distances $r_1=\left| \bm{r}_{1} \right|$, $r_2=\left| \bm{r}_{2} \right|$, and $r_{12}=\left| \bm{r}_{1} - \bm{r}_{2} \right|$ \cite{Hylleraas1928, Hylleraas1929}.
+For higher values of $L$, the procedure is considerably more involved: $\Psi^{LM\uppi}(\bm{r}_{1},\bm{r}_{2})$, corresponding to definite angular momentum $L$, its projection $M$ on the laboratory $z$ axis, and parity $\uppi$, can be represented as